rzach/multlog/README.md

-MUltlog is a system which takes as input the specification of a finitely-valued first-order logic and produces a sequent calculus, a natural deduction system, and clause formation rules for this logic.
+MUltlog is a system which takes as input the specification of a finitely-valued first-order logic and produces a sequent calculus, a natural deduction system, a tableaux calculus, and clause formation rules for this logic.
 All generated rules are optimized regarding their branching degree.
 The output is in the form of a scientific paper written in LaTeX.

-iLC is an editor for Tcl/Tk, which allows to specify many-valued logics for MUltlog in a convenient form.
+iLC is an editor for Tcl/Tk, which allows the user to specify many-valued logics for MUltlog in a convenient form.

 Further information: multlog@logic.at, http://www.logic.at/multlog/